Mail flow rules in Exchange Server

 |Edge Rule agent on Edge Transport servers||The OnEndOfData SMTP event||In the local instance of Active Directory Lightweight Directory Services (AD LDS) on the server.
 Rules are only applied to messages that flow through the local server.|

-For more information about transport agents, see Transport Agents.
+For more information about transport agents, see Transport Agents in Exchange Server.

 Differences in processing based on message type

 There are several types of messages that flow through an organization.
-The following table shows which messages types can be processed by transport rules.
+The following table shows which messages types can be processed by mail flow rules.

 |Type of message||Can a rule be applied?|